 Cryosurgery for prostate cancer

 Cryosurgery is sometimes used to treat early stage prostate cancer by freezing the cells with cold metal probes (hollow needles).
 Most doctors do not use cryosurgery as the first treatment for prostate cancer, but it is sometimes an option if the cancer has come back after other treatments.
-It may not be a good option for men with large prostate glands.
+It may not be a good option for men with large prostate glands or large tumors.

 The doctor uses transrectal ultrasound (TRUS) to guide the probes into the prostate through the skin between the anus and the scrotum.
 This method requires spinal or epidural anesthesia (where the lower half of your body is numbed) or general anesthesia (where you are asleep).
 Cold gases are then passed through the probes, which creates ice balls that destroy the prostate gland.

 You may need to stay in the hospital for a day, but many patients can leave the same day.

 Possible side effects of cryosurgery

 After the procedure, there will be some bruising and soreness in the area where the probes were inserted.
 You may have some blood in the urine for the first few days.
 Short-term swelling of the penis and scrotum after cryosurgery is also common.
 Freezing may also damage the bladder and intestines.
 This can cause pain, a burning sensation, and the need to empty the bladder and bowels often.
 These problems usually improve with time.